tstibbs/os-map/README.md

 OS maps are actually quite colourful and creating an icon that stands out regardless of the map beneath it was surprisingly difficult.
 However, it's just a placeholder really as I'm aware that my graphic design skills are pretty limited - so I'm more than happy to receive suggestions!

 ## Unit tests
-There are some basic unit tests covering some of the non-UI functionality.
-To run these:
+There are some basic unit tests covering some of the functionality.
+To run these go here http://tstibbs.github.io/os-map/test/qunit_suite/test.html or run these commands:
 ```
 npm install
 npm test